BxCppDev/bxfactories/README.rst

 - inherit  some unique  base class,  possibly abstract  (interface and polymorphism),
-- has a  default constructor which preferably  instantiates objects of this  class in  some reasonable  state,  meaning the  object is  not usable but at least is not corrupted (uninitialized pointers, memory leaks...), which should be the case in any circonstances anyway,
+- have a  default constructor which preferably  instantiates objects of this  class in  some reasonable  state,  meaning the  object is  not usable but at least is not corrupted (uninitialized pointers, memory leaks...), which should be the case in any circonstances anyway,